Understand various signal processing tools like Fourier series, Fourier transform, Power spectral density etc. for analyzing the signal

 • Parseval’s Theorem

-• The total energy of a signal in the time domain equals the total energy in the frequency domain:
+• Total energy in time equals total energy in frequency:

 • Time Reversal